Beritha-n12/womxchange_e_commerce/README.md

 ##  Deployment Plan

-We plan to deploy this project on Render  a cloud platform used for hosting web applications and APIs.
+We plan to deploy this project on Render (Backend) and Vercel (Frontend)  a cloud platform used for hosting web applications and APIs.
- Why Render?
+ Why Render and Vercel?
 - Easy to use and developer-friendly

 - Free tier suitable for student and demo projects